 Discussion:

-Requirements have been identified for non-GSO satellites with short duration missions.
+Requirements have been identified for non-GSO satellites with short duration (SD) missions.
 Studies leading up to WRC-15 determined that those requirements would not necessitate new regulatory regimes, rather they could be addressed as part of the space operation service (SOS).
 WRC-19 studies will determine if existing SOS allocations are sufficient, and if not, will consider new allocations within the frequency ranges 150.05 ‒ 174 MHz and 400.15 ‒ 420 MHz.

+ITU-R studies have proposed the possible use of existing SOS allocations in the 137-138 MHz frequency band for the satellite downlink (space-to-Earth; “s-E”) and 148-149.9 MHz frequency band for the earth station (Earth-to-space; “E-s”).
+The existing ITU filings in the 137-138 MHz frequency band by non-GSO satellites operating in the mobile satellite service (MSS) appear to be using assignments above 137.5 MHz.
+As a result, the predicted additional 300 satellites utilizing the existing SOS allocation would be forced to operate in 137-137.5 MHz, greatly changing the existing SOS allocation usage.
+Therefore further ITU-R studies are required to demonstrate compatibility with the existing aeronautical safety communications systems operating below 137 MHz including demonstration by the proponents of the SOS systems that they can operate in environments that include interference from the existing adjacent-band AM(R)S systems.
+Studies of the impact of a proposed removal of the existing RR 9.21 coordination requirement for the existing SOS allocation in the 148-149.9 MHz frequency band is also required to understand (a) if this proposal is within the scope of the agenda item, (b) if it affects negatively the compatibility between the terrestrial and space services sharing the band 148-149.9 MHz (c) how it changes the status of existing and planned networks coordinated under No. 9.21 in this band .
+Technical and operational characteristics and protection criteria, which will need to be used by studies to ensure the protection of the aviation systems, are currently lacking in ITU-R for the AM(R)S systems operating below 137 MHz.

-Portions of these frequency bands are utilized by aviation for systems operating in the fixed service, for aviation support of maritime search and rescue operations, and for emergency position indicating radio beacons (EPIRBs) which operate in the frequency band 406 ‒ 406.1 MHz which is monitored globally by satellite (COSPAS-SARSAT).
-Protection of EPIRBs from in-band and adjacent band interference is ensured by several provisions of the ITU Radio Regulations (RR).
-In this respect, Article 5 allocates the band 406 ‒ 406.1 MHz exclusively to the mobile-satellite service (Earth-to-space) limited to EPIRBs, see RR No. 5.266.
-Appendix 15 to the RR states that any emission capable of causing harmful interference to distress and safety communications in the band 406 ‒ 406.1 MHz is prohibited, see also RR Nos.
-5.267 and 4.22.
-Resolution 205 (Rev. WRC-15) ensures protection of EPIRBs operating in the band 406 ‒ 406.1 MHz from adjacent band interference by requesting administrations not to make new frequency assignments to the fixed and mobile service stations in the adjacent bands 405.9 ‒ 406.0 MHz and 406.1 ‒ 406.2 MHz.
+Regarding new allocations, portions of the frequency ranges 150.05 ‒ 174 MHz and 400.15 ‒ 420 MHz are utilized by aviation for systems operating in the fixed service, the land mobile service, for aviation support of maritime search and rescue operations, and for emergency position indicating radio beacons (EPIRBs) which operate in the frequency band 406 ‒ 406.1 MHz which is monitored globally by satellite (COSPAS-SARSAT).
+All ITU-R studies conducted in the frequency ranges 150.05–174 MHz and 406-420 MHz, which are the portions utilized by aviation systems, show that sharing between non-GSO SD systems (both E-s and s-E) and the existing incumbent services in these frequency ranges is not feasible.

-In addition to concerns about the impact of new frequency allocations on aeronautical systems, aviation is also currently considering proposals by various entities for the use of so called space planes4 to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
+In addition to concerns about the impact of existing and new SOS frequency allocations on aeronautical systems, aviation is also currently considering proposals by various entities for the use of so called space planes4 to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
 It is expected that such vehicles will be the precursor to hypersonic travel that could cut the time taken to travel from Europe to Australia from approximately 24 hours to 90 minutes.